Bible study (Christianity): Personal Bible study

 In Evangelical Protestantism, the time set aside to engage in personal Bible study and prayer is sometimes informally called a Quiet Time.
 In other traditions personal Bible study is referred to as "devotions".
 Catholic devotions, Lutheran devotions and Anglican devotions, among other Christian traditions, may employ the Lectio Divina method of Bible reading.

 Christians of all denominations may use study Bibles and Bible reading notes to assist them in their personal Bible studies.
-However, the use of such aids is discouraged in many churches, which advocate the simple reading of Bible passages.
 In some cases, the practice of reading through the entire Bible in a year is followed, this usually requires readings each day from both the Old and New Testament.
 This practice, however, has been widely criticized on the basis that the understanding gained of each specific passage is too vague.

 The association of Bible study and prayer is an important one.
 Christians do not merely study the Bible as an academic discipline, but with the desire to know God better.
 Therefore, they frequently pray that God will give them understanding of the passage being studied.
 They also consider it necessary to consider what they read with an attitude of respect, rather than the critical attitude which is frequently followed in formal study.
 To them, the Bible is not just a sacred book, but is the very Word of God, that is, a message from God which has direct relevance to their daily lives.

 Inductive Bible study

 Inductive Bible study is a means of studying and exegeting a biblical passage.
-Richard Krejcir describes it terms of "interviewing a passage" without preconceptions or agendas.
+Richard Krejcir describes it in terms of "interviewing a passage" without preconceptions or agendas.
 Inductive Bible study involves examining the ideas and words of the text, which leads to the meanings and then the interpretations, which in turn lead the reader to conclusions and applications.

 In inductive study, the reader will read a passage and then ask questions of how they personally interpret the verse(s).
 These questions can range from what the verse(s) literally means to how it applies to the believer's present personal circumstances.
 The purpose of these questions is to go deep enough into the text to extract the meaning and then to apply that gained knowledge to their personal life in order to create change for their own or other people's benefit.